bhubr/jsonapi-express-backend/README.md

 - _.uniq to remove dupes from relationship ids
 - **critical** filter out fields from response payload (e.g. user password...)
 - should not use _.singularize to convert table name to type name (utils.getPerformDeferredManyToMany)
+- 500 if no provided fields on login
 ## Todo FIRST

 - Model / table names